 Re-Use of Information Regulations 2005

-The Somerset CCG allows all information provided to be re-used free of charge in its original context.
+We allow all information provided to be re-used free of charge in its original context.
 This may only be done by non-commercial organisations/individuals using the information without profit.
 If you are a commercial/for profit organisation, or would like to re-use the information provided in a context other than which it was given, you must apply for a Re-Use of Information licence using the contact details above.